-The average annual water use over the construction period for Alternatives 1, 2, and 5 is 1,815.6 acre-feet/year.
-Alternative 3 would result in the greatest amount of construction water use, 1,819.5 acre-feet/year, which is less than the 2,940.99 acre-feet/year of existing demand, due to the elimination of water use for existing purposes (including agriculture) within the HSR construction footprint.
+The average annual water use over the construction period4 for Alternatives 1, 2, and 5 is 1,811.5 acre-feet/year.
+Alternative 3 would result in the greatest amount of construction water use, 1,824.47 acre-feet/year, which is less than the 3,299.72 acre-feet/year of existing demand, due to the elimination of water use for existing purposes (including agriculture) within the HSR construction footprint.
 Because there would be a decrease in water demand, sufficient water supplies would be available to serve the B-P Build Alternatives, as well as reasonably foreseeable developments, during normal, dry, and multiple dry years.
-Water for construction of the B-P Build Alternatives would be hauled by truck from existing municipal providers, and these supplies are sufficient to meet construction water demands for the whole alignment in addition to existing municipal supply demands (Authority 2019a).
-Due to groundwater constraints in the City of Tehachapi, water for construction in the Tehachapi area would be obtained from municipal providers in Bakersfield or Lancaster and trucked to Tehachapi-area construction sites.
-Water trucks would also provide water for dust control, compaction needs, and mix-water in rural and undeveloped areas.
+Water for construction of the B-P Build Alternatives could be supplied from existing surface or groundwater supply systems, and both surface and groundwater supplies are sufficient to meet construction water demands.
+Water trucks would also provide water for dust control, compaction needs, and mixwater in rural and undeveloped areas.
 Water trucks could be used in remote areas.
 Construction of the B-P Build Alternatives would not require construction, relocation, or expansion of a water treatment facility.